jeromeetienne/slides/augmentedrealitywiththreejs/slides.md

 ### PRO Web
 - Lots less code to write
-  - no need for android version + ios version
+  - no need for android version + IOS version
 - Easier to learn
   - More standard
   - Less Varied